avigael/LCD-Digit-Recognition/README.md

 ### Note

-I used this program to get the a specific set of numbers from the second line on the LCD display.
+I used this program to get a specific set of numbers from the second line on the LCD display.
 The area used by the program can be adjusted on line 46 `if h > 75 and y > 180 and y < 280:`
 ```python
  45    # restrict size of digit and placement of digits
  46    if h > 75 and y > 180 and y < 280: